 And it all starts with something as simple as curating a gallery of templates and sales content.

 Nobody working on sales should be sending out one-off emails over and over again.

 This is an avoidable waste of time, which can be salvaged by implementing a repeatable process for your email communications.

 The best sales-specific CRM tools should offer users the ability to select a relevant pre-loaded email template with the click of a button.
 Here’s how Pipedrive helps you eradicate this email double-handling:

 Give your sales troops the helpful content they need to help answer common problems and questions from your potential customers.

 You might be fortunate enough to have a marketing department that provides informed, well-written, and useful sales enablement content.
 Unfortunately, these kinds of resources are usually reserved for larger corporations.

-If you’re a more compact sales team without marketing resources, you can still save a bunch of time with carefully crafted content.
+If you’re a more compact team without loads of marketing resources, you can still save time with carefully crafted content.